Sheriff: Man walks into Alabama jail confesses to murder, then tries to escape - NewsBreak

 PHENIX CITY, Ala. ( WRBL ) – A man walked into a jail in Alabama Thursday afternoon and stunned authorities by announcing that he wanted to confess to a murder before trying to escape, according to Russell County Sheriff Heath Taylor.

-Anthony Jackson, 33, is now locked up in the Russell County Jail facing capital murder charges in the 2019 drive-by-shooting death of 27-year-old Beionca Bolden, authorities told Nexstar’s WRBL.Previous coverage of Beionca Bolden’s murder: Family vows not to give up in fight for justice in Phenix City murder
+Anthony Jackson, 33, is now locked up in the Russell County Jail facing capital murder charges in the 2019 drive-by-shooting death of 27-year-old Beionca Bolden, authorities told Nexstar’s WRBL.Friday updates from The Masters

 Deputies said Jackson had a gun on him when he walked into the jail and made his confession, resulting in further charges.